truongoi/truongnguyen.io/_posts/2020-03-22-practice-social-distancing.md

 ![The spread of virus](/images/posts/corona-virus-spread.gif "Social distancing helps prevent the spread of virus.")

 Impossible to make some people understand how important this is.
-Please do stay at home to help the social
+Please do stay at home to help the social.